aerorahul/standupTimerApp/README.md

 ## License

-MIT License - see LICENSE.md for details
+CC0 License - see LICENSE.md for details